jjziiik771/labelsubmissiontool/README.md

 2. Check the labels you want to submit your song to

-3. Fill out the Name Field and the Artist(s) field (seperate with a "," if there are more than 1 Artist)
+3. Fill out the Name Field and the Artist(s) field (separate with a "," if there are more than 1 Artist)

 4. Type in the Message that will be send in the Body part of the E-mail (dont forget to put a google drive / dropbox link of your song since there is no option to attach files {yet})